Clothing Manufacturing in Vietnam: 2026 Guide

 Across our 2024-2026 quotes, the tiering breaks down like this:

-• Tier-3 workshops (under 100 workers): 100-300 units.
+• Tier-3 factories (under 100 workers): 100-300 units.
 Mostly domestic brands, limited export documentation, higher quality risk.

 • Tier-2 factories (100-500 workers): 300-1,000 units per style, 500-1,500 per color.
 The sweet spot for emerging brands.